ysl2/nvim/README.md

     export https_proxy="${http_proxy}"
     ```

 2. Add your api key.
-You can set it into environment variable, or add to a secret file and custom the read command (follow the official plugin README)
+You can set it into environment variable, or add to a localhost file and custom the read command (follow the official plugin README)

     ```bash
     export OPENAI_API_KEY=your-key